reflectoring/reflectoring.github.io/content/blog/2022/2022-09-26-handling-timezones-in-spring.md

 As seen, the database should store the timestamp in UTC (+00:00).
-We will run our Spring Boot application to the custom timezones **Europe/London** and **Europe/Berlin**.
-Since these timezones have offset +01:00 and +02:00 respectively, we can easily compare the timestamps stored and retrieved.
+We will run our Spring Boot application to the custom time zones **Europe/London** and **Europe/Berlin**.
+Since these time zones have offset +01:00 and +02:00 respectively, we can easily compare the timestamps stored and retrieved.

-To start the Spring application in Europe/London timezone we specify the timezone in the arguments as :
+To start the Spring application in Europe/London time zone we specify the time zone in the arguments as :

 ````text
 mvnw clean verify spring-boot:run \
   -Dspring-boot.run.jvmArguments="-Duser.timezone=Europe/London"
 ````

-Similarly, to start the application in Europe/Berlin timezone we would specify the arguments as :
+Similarly, to start the application in Europe/Berlin time zone we would specify the arguments as :

 ````text
 mvnw clean verify spring-boot:run \